kawaiiDango/pano-scrobbler/faq.md

 ### [android] The app skips scrobbles when it is in the background / The app says that it has been killed

 Some manufacturers such as Xiaomi, Huawei, OnePlus and others do not allow 3rd party apps to run in the background by default.

+**Workaround for Xiaomi devices:**

+- Settings > Apps > Background Autostart
+- Long-press the app in recents > Lock the app
+- App Info > Battery Saver > No restrictions
+- App Info > Force stop
+- Start the app again

+The location of these settings will depend on your MIUI / HyperOS version

-Check [dontkillmyapp.com](https://dontkillmyapp.com) and follow all the steps in there, for your device.
+For other devices, check [dontkillmyapp.com](https://dontkillmyapp.com) and follow all the steps in there, for your manufacturer.

 The non-Play version of this app can optionally display a persistent notification at all times, which may help.
 It may be impossible to use this app on a stock ROM from certain manufacturers, due to the said restrictions.

 ### [android] The app says that scrobbling is disabled